-Click the image you wish to use, then click the link to the website where the image is found.
-This is on the top left of the webpage.
+Click the image you wish to use, then click the link to the website where the image is found on the top right of the webpage.
 You should then be able to find its licence requirements.
-Please note, you may have to spend some time looking around the website before you find these.
+N.B. you may have to spend some time looking around the website before you find these details.

-There may be a link to the licence on the webpage.
+There may be a link to the licence as is the case with this image.
 If you decide to use the image, make sure you comply with the terms of the licence.